TimeEval/TimeEval/README.md

 </div>

-See [TimeEval Algorithms](https://gitlab.hpi.de/akita/timeeval-algorithms) (use [this link](https://github.com/HPI-Information-Systems/TimeEval-algorithms) on Github) for algorithms that are compatible to this tool.
+See [TimeEval Algorithms](https://github.com/HPI-Information-Systems/TimeEval-algorithms) for algorithms that are compatible to this tool.
-The algorithms in this repository are containerized and can be executed using the [`DockerAdapter`](./timeeval/adapters/docker.py) of TimeEval.
+The algorithms in that repository are containerized and can be executed using the [`DockerAdapter`](./timeeval/adapters/docker.py) of TimeEval.

 > If you use TimeEval, please consider [citing](#citation) our paper.